 Back then: this loosely federated kingdom possessed the land having over 35 towns and 100 villages and were supreme in the use of their own laws and judgments.
 The government was monarchial; but its power was administered with such regard to the happiness of the people, the rights of property so revered, the taxes so moderate, and justice, directed by such a firm, yet temperate hand that the people are ardently attaché to their sovereign.

 Having sovereignty, no one could come into their land like a foreign Catholic Abbey in Moslem territory and establish a new little country in their midst without their permission.
 This would be a violation or breach of their territorial integrity – a fundamental rule of international law.
 The point: The Abbey was nothing more than an Abbey, which only lasted less than one year before they were entirely removed by the people of the land who had rejected them.

-One of the major reasons this Catholic religious order took residence in this place was because this land was occupied, not because it was empty of inhabitants.
-If there was not much potential for people to be converted to Christianity, it would never have been founded.
+One of the major reasons this Catholic religious order took residence in this place was because this land was occupied, not because it was empty of inhabitants or what is called in international law -- terra nullius.
+If there was not much potential for people to be converted to Christianity, it would never have been founded in this area.
 The idea that this land was terra nullius or empty of an organized people was historically inaccurate.
-This fact alone invalidates their claim – a claim that is historically unsupportable.
+This fact alone invalidates their claim – a claim that is historically unsupportable or fundamentally wrong.